 Keep the patient at rest in a position of comfort, and provide reassurance

-For injuries, consider ice packs or heat packs applied to the injury site in conjunction with elevation where clinically appropriate
+Consider local application of ice or heat packs to injury site in conjunction with elevation

 Emergency Medical Responder (EMR) & All License Levels Interventions